20 November 2022

 Studying English Literature in New Zealand as an exchange student

 In my third year at University, I was very lucky to get an opportunity to study as an exchange student with a scholarship.
 I was presented with four country destinations - the USA, the UK, Canada, and New Zealand.
-After exploring my options and doing some investigations online, I was attracted by the beautiful scenery in New Zealand and the view from hte Victoria University of Wellington campus.
+After exploring my options and doing some investigations online, I was attracted by the beautiful scenery in New Zealand and the view from the Victoria University of Wellington campus.
 My decision to study in NZ was totally supported by my parents, as New Zealand is considered a safe and peaceful country.

 I majored in English Translation and Interpreting at University, and as an exchange student, I studied a similar subject - English Literature.
 What is it like to study English Literature in an English-speaking country?
 Not easy.
 I found myself the only international student in a huge lecture hall and I had to admit that it was stressful at the beginning to study the literature of a language that is not my mother language.